-Health and welfare problems due to conformation
+Health and Welfare Problems due to Conformation

-(body shape and physical characteristics)
+(Body shape and physical characteristics)

 - Dental problems or missing teeth

-- He will also suffer from the cold in winter
+- Suffers from the cold in winter

-- The Chinese Crested is one of the 15 high profile breeds designated by the Kennel Club as requiring particular monitoring by reason of visible conditions which may cause health and welfare concerns.
+The Chinese Crested is one of the 15 high profile breeds designated by the Kennel Club as requiring particular monitoring by reason of visible conditions which may cause health and welfare concerns.

-- Progressive retinal atrophy, prcd
+- Progressive retinal atrophy (PRA-prcd)

 - Primary lens luxation (PLL)

-Ask the breeder to show you the certificates for the above tests/screening for both parents (or check with the KC’s health test results finder).
+Ask the breeder to show you the certificates for the above tests/screening for both parents.
 If any of the above tests have not been considered necessary by the breeder (and there may be good reasons), ask her to explain why.

-(for which there are currently no genetic or screening tests for sire or dam)
+(For which there are currently no genetic or screening tests for sire or dam)

 Ask the breeder about the medical history of the parents, grandparents and great grandparents.
 Consider carefully whether to purchase a puppy if some of these or other diseases are in the family line.

 Ask about the breeder’s policy in cases of serious genetic diseases occurring to your puppy in later life.
 Good breeders will request to be informed of such events in order to improve future breeding decisions.
-Some breeders will also agree to contribute towards medical costs or refund purchase price.

-You are strongly advised to buy from a breeder who uses (or is prepared to use) the RSPCA / BVA AWF Puppy Contract and Puppy Information Pack (PIP): www.puppycontract.org.uk
+You are strongly advised to buy from a breeder who uses (or is prepared to use) the AWF Puppy Contract and Puppy Information Pack (PIP): www.puppycontract.org.uk